 Banana Curves And Boomerangs.

 I was hit a few times by a spinning Superblade that would resemble a boomerang flying through the cold winter air.
 The Mylec blade was better because it came with two little screws that held the blade securely onto the shaft.
-Therefore no more boomerangs while using the Mylec blade.
+Therefore no boomerangs while using the Mylec blade.

 The same company also sold the orange hockey ball and because the ball did not bounce it was perfect for road hockey.
 The problem was that the ball got very hard on cold winter days and it would leave nasty welts on whatever body part it struck.
 Tennis balls were softer and developed better eye hand coordination because they were always bouncing.
-Tennis balls also lost their fuzz, got dirty and went quickly from green to grey easily camouflaging with the pavement or dirty snowbanks.
+Tennis balls also lost their fuzz, got dirty and went from green to grey very quickly easily camouflaging with the pavement or dirty snowbanks.
 If I recall we probably used both balls equally, although I always preferred the orange hockey ball.

 The combination of cold weather, banana curves and orange hockey balls made for many painful afternoon memories.
-I was hit in the face a couple times while doing my Borje Salming imitation sliding on the hard packed snow to block a shot.
+I was hit in the face many times while doing my Borje Salming imitation sliding on the hard packed snow to block a shot.
 Although, I sustained most of my welts and bruises on my legs and thighs.

 Road hockey was such great fun and great exercise.
 We spent hours in the fresh winter air and would play well into darkness when our only light would be a single street light.
 Many times our games ended when our ball got lost or we could no longer even see the ball.
-For all of our games we always tried to have two goalies and two real mesh goal nets, but most of the time our goals were dirty chunks of ice that we just banged off a parked car's wheel well.
+For all of our games we always tried to have two goalies and two real mesh goal nets, but most of the time our goals were just dirty chunks of ice that we banged off a parked car's wheel well.

 When I was a kid I never really did develop a booming slap shot because I was always afraid of breaking my stick.
 I would forever become the playmaker always looking to make a pass rather than shoot myself.
 Even in my adult years I still favor a perfect pass to set up a goal rather than scoring a goal myself.